 In a brand new move to promote UPI-based digital payments, the NPCI (National Payments Corporation of India) and the GST Council of India have entered into an agreement to give GST credits to customers and shops that use UPI-based QR codes.

 The UPI-based QR code payments push comes a year after the government’s first attempt to combine GST credits and digital payments.
-Last year, the GST council introduced a voluntary plan for states where any merchant/business using a Rupay Card or BHIM to make payments could avail a 20% cashback of upt0 Rs.100.
+Earlier, the GST council introduced a voluntary plan for states where any merchant/business using a Rupay Card or BHIM to make payments could avail a 20% cashback of upt0 Rs.100.

 Should you opt for UPI-based QR Code payments?

 QR codes have become a great way to collect payments, especially in the B2C segment.
 Today, if you walked over to a chai shop or need to take an autorickshaw, you don’t need to worry about cash or change.
-Just fire up any of your UPI supported apps like PhonePay, Bank Apps or even Whatsapp to make the payment.
+Just fire up any of your UPI supported apps like PhonePay, Bank Apps, or even Whatsapp to make the payment.

 How UPI-based QR Codes Work

 QR codes are just two-dimensional bar codes that you can use to scan and receive information.
 For QR payments, the VPA and bank information are integrated into the code.
-The payer scans the code to make the payment.
+The payer simply scans the code to make the payment.

-This gif below shows how a UPI-based QR code works on the BHIM app.
+For instance, this gif below shows how a UPI-based QR code works on the BHIM app.